 When companies fail to uphold the Texas Insurance Code, they are denying you benefits you need.
 Do not suffer any longer from a fraudulent or bad faith insurance company that violates the insurance code.
-The Dallas insurance code violations lawyers of Grisham & Kendall, PLLC, can fight to get you the benefits you need.
+The Dallas bad faith insurance attorneys of Grisham & Kendall, PLLC, can fight to get you the benefits you need.
 Call us today at (713) 999-5085 and schedule a consultation with a qualified attorney.

 Even though insurance companies claim they exist to serve their customers, they are trying to sustain a profit like any other business.
 They are happy to take your monthly payments, but some companies may be stingy or hard to work with if you have to file a claim.
 Insurance companies can act in bad faith by:

 In some cases, if an insurance company wrongfully denies your claim or delays the payment you deserve, you may be entitled to financial recompense for your suffering in addition to the insurance payout itself.